A Smaller School?

 Run of Show is the minute-by-minute master document that keeps every person, cue, and element perfectly synchronized during your event.
 It covers everything from speaker introductions to lighting changes to video playback.
 Without it, even the best-planned events fall apart.

-Here's the thing: a run of show isn't just another planning document.
-It's your event's heartbeat.
+Here’s the thing: in higher education, the run of show is the document that makes or breaks the events that matter most.
+Your Open House run of show tells 47 different staff members where to be and when.
+Your Orientation run of show coordinates sessions, meals, move-in logistics, and parent programming across three days and a dozen venues simultaneously.
+Your Admitted Student Day run of show has to be flawless — because every minute an admitted student spends confused or waiting is a yield risk.
 While your event planning covers the big picture, your run of show zooms into the exact second each thing happens.
-Think of it as the difference between knowing you're flying to Paris and having your boarding pass in hand.
+Think of it as the difference between knowing you’re flying to Paris and having your boarding pass in hand.

 Key Characteristics of Run of Show